NitinSudarsanam/chained-adversarial-reasoning/README.md

 2. **Adversarial pressure** - Training against a discriminator that tries to break the code
 3. **Execution feedback** - Using PPO reinforcement learning with real test execution results

-The result: Models that don't just memorize solutions, but actually learn to reason about problems systematically and defensively.
+The goal: Models that don't just memorize solutions, but actually learn to reason about problems systematically and defensively.

 ## Architecture